-Assistant Professor of Middle Eastern Studies
+Assistant Professor of Urban Planning and Middle Eastern Studies

 Her research interests include urban and planning theory, critical social theory, Middle Eastern studies, geographies of war and conflict, ethnographic and field studies methodologies in contested spaces, as well as architecture and urban planning pedagogies.